 The Netherlands plays a key role in a globalised economy.
 Its success is based on strategic location, cutting – edge infrastructure and world – class service providers.

-The Netherlands is a constitutional monarchy with King Willem-Alexander as the head of state.
-On 30 April 2013, His Majesty King Willem-Alexander succeeded his mother as King of the Netherlands.
+The Netherlands is a constitutional monarchy with King Willem-Alexander as the head of state since he succeeded his mother Queen (now Princess) Beatrix in 2013.
 The King is married to Queen Máxima and has three children.
 The official language in the Netherlands is Dutch, but approximately 90% of all Dutch people can speak some English.

 COMPETITIVE FISCAL CLIMATE

 With a competitive statutory corporate income tax rate in Europe – 19% on the first €200,000 and 25% for taxable profits exceeding €200,000 – the Dutch tax system has a number of attractive features for international companies:

 * A wide network of nearly 100 bilateral tax treaties to avoid double taxation and to provide, in many cases, reduced or no witholding tax dividends, interest, and royalties.